craigkc/flam3/README.md

-# FLAM3 - cosmic recursive fractal flames
+# FLAM3 - Cosmic Recursive Fractal Flames
-see the file COPYING for the license covering this software.
+See the file COPYING for the license covering this software.

 This is free software to render fractal flames as described on http://flam3.com.
 Flam3-animate makes animations, and flam3-render